jlangch/venice/src/main/resources/com/github/jlangch/venice/docgen/recursion-doc.md

   (fibonacci 30))
 ```

-Please not that this naive memoization approach with recursive functions
+Please note that this naive memoization approach with recursive functions
 does **not** work as expected:

 ```venice